Stepparent Adoption in North Carolina: Process, Forms, and What to Expect

 Required Court Forms for NC Stepparent Adoption

-Whether or not the home study is waived, a stepparent adoption requires filing certain documents with the Clerk of Superior Court:
+Depending on the case-specific assessment and report requirements, a stepparent adoption requires filing certain documents with the Clerk of Superior Court:

 The DSS-1809 Affidavit of Parentage is particularly important in stepparent adoptions.
 It requires the petitioning stepparent to identify the child's other biological parent, their last known address, and what efforts were made to provide them with notice.
 If the other parent cannot be located, the affidavit must document the diligent search efforts made.
 A court will not simply accept "I don't know where they are" — it will want evidence of reasonable efforts to locate.